Civil rights icon Dr. F.D. Reese of Selma, AL, dies at age 88

-Town Hall will be held on Thursday at Social Venture in Birmingham
+Town Hall will be held on Tuesday at the FOCUS Holt Senior Center

-On Thursday, February 1st, Congresswoman Terri A. Sewell (D-AL) will kick off her “Congress in Your Community” tour by hosting a town hall meeting in Birmingham at Social Venture, from 5-6 pm.
+On Tuesday, March 27, Congresswoman Terri A. Sewell (D-AL) will continue her annual “Congress in Your Community” tour by hosting a town hall meeting in Tuscaloosa at the FOCUS Holt Senior Center, from 11:30 am -12:30 pm.
 The town hall will provide an opportunity for residents of the 7th Congressional District to share their views and concerns and hear updates on the latest in Congress.

 Town Hall will be held on Wednesday at the Quinn Chapel AME Church